OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/media-services/media-services-dotnet-creating-live-encoder-enabled-channel.md

         }

         /// <summary>
-        /// Create a Program on hello Channel.
+        /// Create a Program on the Channel.
 You can have multiple Programs that overlap or are sequential;
         /// however each Program must have a unique name within your Media Services account.
         /// </summary>
         /// <param name="channel"></param>